Markdown

 A lightweight markup language that adds formatting to plain text using simple syntax, convertible to HTML.

 Markdown is a lightweight markup language that adds formatting such as headings, lists, links, and code blocks to plain text using simple syntax.
-It was created by John Gruber in 2004.
+It was created by John Gruber and Aaron Swartz in 2004, designed to be "easy to write, easy to read, and easy to convert to HTML."
+The name is a wordplay on "markup" from HTML (HyperText Markup Language).

-From a character count perspective, Markdown syntax characters (#, *, [], etc.) are not displayed, creating a difference between source character count and rendered character count.
-Documentation best practices books provide additional insights.
+From a character count perspective, Markdown syntax characters (#, *, [], (), etc.) are not rendered in the output, creating a difference between source character count and displayed character count.
+For example, **bold** is 8 characters in source but displays as "bold" with 4 characters.
+When drafting in Markdown for platforms with character limits, you should base your count on the rendered output. find wand massager on Amazon provide additional insights.